 Newborn screening at birth allows MCAD deficiency to be diagnosed and treated early, before symptoms occur, preventing complications.
 Once identified, the disorder can be managed through diet and lifestyle.

-Recommendations to prevent hypoglycemia generally include:
+Recommendations to prevent low blood sugar called hypoglycemia generally include:

-- Avoid fasting longer than recommended by your health care team
+- Avoid fasting longer than recommended by your health care team.

-- Eat regular meals and snacks with adequate calories from complex carbohydrates, such as brown bread, rice, pasta and cereal, for energy needs
+- Eat regular meals and snacks with adequate calories from complex carbohydrates, such as brown bread, rice, pasta and cereal, for energy needs.

-- Choose foods that are high in complex carbohydrates and lower in fat
+- Choose foods that are high in complex carbohydrates and lower in fat.

 - Increase calories by eating extra complex carbohydrates during illness, stress or increased activity and before going to sleep.

 Lifestyle and home remedies

-- Avoid fasting
+- Avoid skipping meals.

-- Eat complex carbohydrates before extra activity or exercise
+- Eat complex carbohydrates before extra activity or exercise.

-- Always carry complex carbohydrate snacks
+- Always carry complex carbohydrate snacks.

 Coping and support